MonoGame/MonoGame.Library.OpenAL/README.md

-# MonoGame.Library.Assimp
+# MonoGame.Library.OpenAL

-This repository contains build scripts for building and deploying Assimp for use with MonoGame.
+This repository contains build scripts for building and deploying OpenAL for use with MonoGame.